ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 In order to configure Cordova applications for Facebook authentication integration you will need to make changes in native code of the Cordova application, i.e. Java, Objective-C, Swift.
 Each platform needs to be configured separately.
 Use vendor provided development environment to make changes in native code, i.e. Android Studio and Xcode.

-Though not mandatory, it is recommended to get yourself familiar with two below tutorials before reading this one.

 * [Enabling Facebook authentication in Android apps](https://new-console.ng.bluemix.net/docs/services/mobileaccess/facebook-auth-android.html)
 * [Enabling Facebook authentication in iOS apps](https://new-console.ng.bluemix.net/docs/services/mobileaccess/facebook-auth-ios.html)

 #### Configuring Android Platform

 The steps required to configure Android Platform of Cordova application for Facebook authentication integration are very similar to the steps required for native applications.
-Please follow [Enabling Facebook authentication in Android apps](https://new-console.ng.bluemix.net/docs/services/mobileaccess/facebook-auth-android.html).
-You will need to perform steps described in following sections of that tutorial

-* Configuring Facebook Application for Android Platform
-* Configuring Mobile Client Access for Facebook authentication
-* Configuring Mobile Client Access Client SDK for Android

 The only difference when configuring Cordova applications is that you'll need to initialize the Mobile Client Access Client SDK in your JavaScript code instead of Java code. `FacebookAuthenticationManager` should still be registered in your native code.

 #### Configuring iOS Platform

 The steps required to configure iOS Platform of Cordova application for Facebook authentication integration are partially similar to the steps required for native applications.
 The major difference is that currently Cordova CLI does not support Cocoapods dependency manager, therefore you will need to add files required for integrating with Facebook authentication manually.
-Please follow [Enabling Facebook authentication in iOS apps](https://new-console.ng.bluemix.net/docs/services/mobileaccess/facebook-auth-ios.html).
-You will need to perform steps described in following sections of that tutorial first

-* Configuring Facebook Application for iOS Platform
-* Configuring Mobile Client Access for Facebook authentication

 ##### Manually installing the Mobile Client Access SDK for Facebook authentication and Facebook SDK